Posted: 07 June 2021

 Shaan Sahota: “Writing about a chaotic, painful world is still a meditative and lofty experience.”

-Ahead of her upcoming debut this November, playwright and junior doctor, Shaan Sahota, tell us about UNDER THE MASK and what led her to step into the world of theatre…
+Ahead of her upcoming debut this month, playwright and junior doctor, Shaan Sahota, tells us about UNDER THE MASK and what led her to step into the world of theatre…

 Shaan Sahota is a playwright and doctor working in London.
 Her debut play THE ESTATE deals with a Sikh family in crisis over a disputed inheritance, set against the backdrop of a political election.
 It was shortlisted for the Women’s Prize in Playwriting 2020, and earned her a place on the Tamasha Playwrights program.
 Before studying medicine, Shaan read History and Spanish at New College, Oxford.
 She worked in domestic violence advocacy for Southall Black Sisters, specialising in survivors of honour-based violence.
 She learned she thrived helping individuals on their worst, weakest days and it led to her decision to retrain as a medic at Cambridge University.

 How did the commission of UNDER THE MASK come about?

 I am a junior doctor and was a Tamasha playwright for 2019/20.
 When the Covid pandemic hit I was re-deployed to care for critically unwell patients in ICU.
 It was a heartbreaking and humbling experience for everyone involved, and a painful lesson in the limits of medicine.
 My writing about this period was published by the Guardian at the height of the pandemic.
 UNDER THE MASK was Fin (Kennedy)’s idea – he’d been wanting to play with binaural audio drama for a while and thought this could be the moment.
 He asked me if I thought it would be possible / therapeutic to write about what was going on.

 Tell us what UNDER THE MASK is about